Frilled shark: Description

 The pectoral fins are short and rounded; the single, small dorsal fin has a rounded margin, and is positioned at the far end of the body, approximately opposite the anal fin.
-The pelvic and the anal fins are large, broad, and rounded, and are positioned to the tail-end of the frilled shark's body.
+The pelvic and the anal fins are large, broad and rounded, and are positioned to the tail-end of the frilled shark's body.
 The very long caudal fin is a triangular tail that has neither a lower lobe nor a ventral notch in the upper lobe, and has a margin equipped with sharp, chisel-shaped dermal denticles, which the shark can enlarge.
 The underside of the shark's eel-like body features a pair of long, thick folds of skin, separated by a groove, which run the length of the belly; the function of the ventral skin-folds is unknown.
-In the female frilled shark, the mid-section is of the body longer, with the pelvic fins located closer to the anal fin.
+In the female frilled shark, the mid-section of the body is longer, with the pelvic fins located closer to the anal fin.